-• Emotional being unfriendly, excluding, tormenting (e.g. hiding books, threatening gestures)

-Physical pushing, kicking, hitting, punching or any use of violence

-• Racist racial taunts, graffiti, gestures

-Sexual unwanted physical contact or sexually abusive comments

-Homophobic because of, or focussing on the issue of sexuality Verbal name-calling, sarcasm, spreading rumours, teasing

-Cyber All areas of internet ,such as email & internet chat room misuse

-Mobile threats by text messaging & calls

-Misuse of associated technology , i.e. camera &video facilities
+- Emotional Abuse- being unfriendly, excluding, tormenting (e.g. hiding books, threatening gestures) - Coercion/grooming initiation/hazing type violence and rituals - Physical Abuse pushing, kicking, hitting, punching or any use of violence - Racist Abuse racial taunts, graffiti, gestures - Sexual abuse unwanted physical contact or sexually abusive comments - Abuse in intimate personal relationships between children (also known as teenage relationship abuse - Upskirting which is a criminal offence, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress, or alarm - Homophobic Abuse because of, or focussing on the issue of sexuality - Verbal name-calling, sarcasm, spreading rumours, teasing - Cyber abuse -All areas of internet, such as email & internet chat room misuse, mobile threats by text messaging & calls and other apps and platforms, misuse of associated technology, i.e. camera &video facilities - Child on child Abuse as defined in Keeping Children Safe in Education 2022 Keeping children safe in education GOV.UK (www.gov.uk) - Child on Child Abuse will be dealt with through The Acorns School Safeguarding policy and Behaviour Policy.